Jakehenessy/linux-networking-lab/hysteria2/README.md

 The server used:

-- A custom domain
+* A custom domain
-- DNS
+* DNS
-- UDP port 443
+* UDP port 443
-- TLS certificates
+* TLS certificates
-- Password authentication
+* Password authentication
-- HTTP/3 masquerading
+* Salamander traffic obfuscation
+* Masquerade in reverse proxy mode
-- systemd service management
+* systemd service management

 The service was configured to run automatically and could be monitored and troubleshot using standard Linux tools.